-Currently, you need to click the ROI tab in the right side panel to show annotations (mostly the names of structures).
+1. Currently, you need to click the ROIs tab in the right side panel to show annotations (mostly the names of structures).

-By default, when you enter the CHAMBER using the links above, you'll see the thumbnails of subset of other images in the same dataset.
-But this is NOT the all of them.
-In order to show more, you need to click the button below and/or above (indicated by red arrows in the image).
+By default, when you enter the CHAMBER using the links above, you'll see the thumbnails of subset of other images in the same dataset on the left.
+But this is NOT the all of images in this dataset.
+In order to show more, you need to click the button below or above (indicated by red arrows in the image).

 The right side panel of the web client page contains metadata for each image or dataset.
-The Key-Value Pairs hold detailed information about immunohistochemstry etc. Acquisition tab also holds some metadata originating at the time of acquisition.
+On the General tab, the Key-Value Pairs hold detailed information about immunohistochemstry etc.

-The Tag tab on the left side panel allows you to search images and datasets with specific tags.
+The Tags tab on the left side panel allows you to search images and datasets with specific tags.